How to Make a Southern Lemon Layer Cake

 - Preheat oven to 350F.
 Butter and flour two 8-inch round cake pans.

-- In the bowl of an electric mixer, beat together butter, sugar and lemon zest for about five minutes.
+- In the bowl of an electric mixer, beat together butter, sugar, and lemon zest for about 5 minutes.

 - Add milk and flour mixture alternately, beginning and ending with the flour, scraping down the sides of the bowl to fully incorporate ingredients.